pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 3944    AUDIT  Node           clark     Deleted the 'machine' 'sweet-urchin'.
 ```

-This is a bit of a long listing, but it shows most of the authorisation, state changes, and settings updates that get recorded by audit events.

-There are many questions you can answer with audit events.
-For example, looking at the above listing, we might address the following questions:
+This is a long (but varied) listing, so there are many questions you might answer with these events.
+Now consider the following questions:

 1. Who deployed `comic-muskox`?